renpy/renpy/sphinx/source/atl.rst

     :type: boolean
     :default: None

-    If true, the displayable and its children are drawn using nearest-neighbor filtering.
+    If True, the displayable and its children are drawn using nearest-neighbor filtering.
 If False, the displayable and its children are drawn using bilinear filtering.
 If None, this is inherited from the parent, or :var:`config.nearest_neighbor`, which defaults to False.